PhotoPay/photopay-android/README.md

 The [Recognizer](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/Recognizer.html) is the basic unit of processing within the _PhotoPay_ SDK.
 Its main purpose is to process the image and extract meaningful information from it.
 As you will see [later](#recognizerList), the _PhotoPay_ SDK has lots of different `Recognizer` objects that have various purposes.

 Each `Recognizer` has a `Result` object, which contains the data that was extracted from the image.
-The `Result` object is a member of corresponding `Recognizer` object its lifetime is bound to the lifetime of its parent `Recognizer` object.
+The `Result` object is a member of corresponding `Recognizer` object and its lifetime is bound to the lifetime of its parent `Recognizer` object.
 If you need your `Result` object to outlive its parent `Recognizer` object, you must make a copy of it by calling its method [`clone()`](https://photopay.github.io/photopay-android/com/microblink/entities/Entity.Result.html#clone--).

 Every `Recognizer` is a stateful object, that can be in two states: _idle state_ and _working state_.
 While in _idle state_, you can tweak `Recognizer` object's properties via its getters and setters.
 After you bundle it into a `RecognizerBundle` and use either [RecognizerRunner](https://photopay.github.io/photopay-android/com/microblink/directApi/RecognizerRunner.html) or [RecognizerRunnerView](https://photopay.github.io/photopay-android/com/microblink/view/recognition/RecognizerRunnerView.html) to _run_ the processing with all `Recognizer` objects bundled within `RecognizerBundle`, it will change to _working state_ where the `Recognizer` object is being used for processing.
 While being in _working state_, you cannot tweak `Recognizer` object's properties.
 If you need to, you have to create a copy of the `Recognizer` object by calling its [`clone()`](https://photopay.github.io/photopay-android/com/microblink/entities/Entity.html#clone--), then tweak that copy, bundle it into a new `RecognizerBundle` and use [`reconfigureRecognizers`](https://photopay.github.io/photopay-android/com/microblink/view/recognition/RecognizerRunnerView.html#reconfigureRecognizers-com.microblink.entities.recognizers.RecognizerBundle-) to ensure new bundle gets used on processing thread.

 While `Recognizer` object works, it changes its internal state and its result.
 The `Recognizer` object's `Result` always starts in [Empty state](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/Recognizer.Result.State.html#Empty).
-When corresponding `Recognizer` object performs the recognition of given image, its `Result` can either stay in `Empty` state (in case `Recognizer` failed to perform recognition), move to [Uncertain state](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/Recognizer.Result.State.html#Uncertain) (in case `Recognizer` performed the recognition, but not all mandatory information was extracted) or move to [Valid state](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/Recognizer.Result.State.html#Valid) (in case `Recognizer` performed recognition and all mandatory information was successfully extracted from the image).
+When corresponding `Recognizer` object performs the recognition of given image, its `Result` can either stay in `Empty` state (in case `Recognizer` failed to perform recognition), move to [Uncertain state](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/Recognizer.Result.State.html#Uncertain) (in case `Recognizer` performed the recognition, but not all mandatory information was extracted), move to [StageValid state](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/Recognizer.Result.State.html#StageValid) (in case `Recognizer` successfully scanned one part/side of the document and there are more fields to extract) or move to [Valid state](https://photopay.github.io/photopay-android/com/microblink/entities/recognizers/Recognizer.Result.State.html#Valid) (in case `Recognizer` performed recognition and all mandatory information was successfully extracted from the image).

 As soon as one `Recognizer` object's `Result` within `RecognizerBundle` given to `RecognizerRunner` or `RecognizerRunnerView` changes to `Valid` state, the [`onScanningDone`](https://photopay.github.io/photopay-android/com/microblink/view/recognition/ScanResultListener.html#onScanningDone-RecognitionSuccessType-) callback will be invoked on same thread that performs the background processing and you will have the opportunity to inspect each of your `Recognizer` objects' `Results` to see which one has moved to `Valid` state.